bonesmoses/tab_tier/doc/pg_tier.md

 Dependencies
 ============

-The `pg_tier` extension has no dependencies other than PostgreSQL.
+The `tab_tier` extension has no dependencies other than PostgreSQL.

 Copyright and License